DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 ## License

-This material is Copyright 2018 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2018-2021 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs

 * The automated tests are pretty thin.
-* There is no way to set 'Content-Transfer-Encoding: base64' in the message.